Skip to content

 Do You Have an Emergency Fund?

 Before you get too excited about that next trip, let us make sure you have an emergency fund.
 It is like your financial safety net—aim for three to six months of expenses saved up.
-This is separate from your travel fund and will give you peace of mind knowing you are covered if anything unexpected pops up.
+This is separate from your travel fund and will give you peace of mind knowing you are covered if anything unexpected pops up, such as your car breaking down or you lose your job.

 Understand Your Financial Goals